The Absurdity of Fun

 This is what I have to say on fun, practically: Strive to always have fun, but do not disregard productivity and health on the way, as an adult life without productivity is that of a leech: Someone who gives nothing to either society or the world, and basically just lives to slack off.

 I know I could've been a leech in that regard, but I refuse it as long as I can write and operate a computer and this article empire.
-Even if I, for example, lose my ability to write, then I have "no choice" but spend the reminder of my life re-sharing articles.
+Even if I, for example, lose my ability to write, then I have "no choice" but to spend the remainder of my life re-sharing articles.

 And hence why fun isn't completely absurd: It gives you enough motivation to do things you actually like doing, and as we adults know, there are some things we just have to do.
 The fact that there's fun activities to be doing, gives us more hope and spirit to live on and lighten up.